Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

-the set of Legendrian isotopies which is homotopic to the path $\CR_{H;R}$ relative to the ends. \end{enumerate} \end{notation} Now we specify what kind of contact manifolds we will take as the background geometry in the present paper.
-Our introduction of the following class of contact manifolds is largely motivated to make the relevant contact manifolds are amenable to the maximum principle in the study of contact instantons, which will include compact contact manifolds, the one-jet bundles $J^1B$ for general compact manifolds $B$ and, most importantly for the purpose of current paper, the product
+Now we specify what kind of contact manifolds we will take as the background geometry in the present paper.
+Obviously all compact ones will be included which however will not be enough for the proof of Shelukhin's conjecture given in \cite{oh:shelukhin-conjecture} which inevitably involve noncompact contact manifolds of the type $Q \times Q \times \R$.

+Our introduction of the following class of noncompact contact manifolds is largely motivated to make the relevant contact manifolds are amenable to the maximum principle in the study of contact instantons, especially to include the one-jet bundle and \emph{contact product} $Q \times Q \times \R$ for $\{\eta > 0\}$ as a special case.
+(See \cite{oh-yso:spectral} and \cite{oh:shelukhin-conjecture} respectively for their verification.)